"I've created my form and opted into it, but I'm not seeing any of my emails come through in my inbox".

 Make sure there are no malicious links in your email.

 Sometimes Google interprets Instagram handles or other sentences with a dot in them as links that aren't meant to be linked.

 For example, if your Instagram handle is Ooh.la.la, Gmail will interpret this as a link to a www.websitename.la, which might be flagged as suspicious.

 Try changing any link content in your email that could be interpreted as suspicious and sending tests to see if you can isolate the content that's causing spam to get triggered

 If your emails still aren't anywhere in sight, including the spam box, please continue reading.

 4. You're testing the workflow by trying to opt into your own form over and over

 Flodesk is designed to make sure your subscribers never get the same workflow content more than once.
 This helps keep Flodesk members' sender reputations squeaky clean and prevents your subscribers' inboxes from getting unintentionally overloaded.

-Click on the email address to get to the subscriber detail view, and scroll down to see the segments associated with that subscriber:
+Click on the email address to get to the subscriber's profile page.

 5. The subscribers you're trying to add were in your trigger segment before you published your workflow